gzzo/guido.nyc/src/posts/react-global-event-listener/index.md

 Say you have a couple of components in your React application that perform some actions on window scroll events.
-Adding a bunch of event listeners can be a big performance hit on noisy event dispatchers, like `scroll` or `mousemove`, especially if you're wrapping those listeners with throttle or debounce.
+Adding a bunch of event listeners can be a big performance hit on noisy event dispatchers, like `scroll` or `mousemove` if you're wrapping those listeners with `_.throttle` or `_.debounce`.
 Wouldn't it be nice if we could subscribe to those events from our components and only register an event listener once?

 ## Install